-The Quincy Valley can be regarded as the "Western Gate to Grant County".
+The Quincy Valley is regarded as the "Western Gate to Grant County".
 The community of Quincy is located near the center of Washington State just 12 miles north of Ephrata on Highway 28.
 This beautiful valley is framed by ridges which were formed by the ice age floods, one of the largest floods in history.
-These floods left dramatic sheer cliffs, deep canyons and ancient lakes and filled
+These floods left dramatic sheer cliffs, deep canyons, ancient lakes and filled the valley with deep, fertile soil enriched by volcanic deposits.
+Today's farmers grow an amazing variety of crops including apples, peaches, cherries, sweet corn, wheat, onions, potatoes and wine grapes.
+Local area restaurants and wineries take advantage of this bountiful valley.